tymyrddin/blue-windows/source/index.rst

 Windows PC mitigations
 ================================================

-Version 0.1: This is all based on Windows 10.
+Version 0.1: These mitigations are all based on Windows 10.
 Supposedly, `Windows 11 has better security <https://www.thewindowsclub.com/new-security-features-in-windows-11>`_.
 Some of the below is still applicable and useful.
 When we have an 11 we will test it, and split and update these mitigations.

 .. toctree::
    :glob: